Skip to content

 Non-atomic only

-R relation Express facts, statements, questions, orders, ... (is/P berlin/C nice/C)
+R relation Express facts, statements, questions, orders, ... (is/P.so berlin/C nice/C)

 S specifier Relation specification (e.g. condition, time, ...) (in/T 1976/C)